frappe/erpnext_documentation/user/manual/en/manufacturing/subcontracting.md

 1. From a Purchase Order, select the raw materials to transfer to subcontractor:
   ![Sub-Contracting](/docs/assets/img/manufacturing/po_material_transfer_subcontract.gif)

-1. Once the PO is submitted, you can view the reserved quantity of the item from the item dashboard as well.
+1. Once the [Purchase Order](/docs/user/manual/en/buying/purchase-order#35-raw-materials-supplied) is submitted, you can view the reserved quantity of the item from the item dashboard as well.

   <img class="screenshot" alt="Sub-Contracting" src="{{docs_base_url}}/assets/img/manufacturing/subcontract3-reserved-material.png">